jaredchua32/jcSlider/readme.md

 ## Installation

-Please visit the [Using jSlider](https://github.com/jaredchua32/jSlider/wiki/Using-jSlider) wiki page in the wiki for more information on how to install, configure, and use jSlider for your projects or applications.
+Please visit the [Using jSlider](https://github.com/jaredchua32/jSlider/wiki/Using-jSlider) wiki page in the wiki for full details on how to install, configure, and use jSlider for your projects or applications.

 ## Demo